macko911/monitoring-service/readme.md

-# 💂‍♀️ Digitoo monitoring service
+# 💂‍♀️ URL Monitor

-This app lets you monitor selected URLs by periodically sending requests to them and storing responses that can be viewed in the browser using the frontend app.
+This demo app lets you monitor selected URLs by periodically sending requests to them and storing responses that can be viewed in the browser using the frontend app.

 ## Getting started